navpil/navpil.github.io/art/power-cult-eng.md

 My favourite one is "And you prove!" ("а вы докажите!").
 It is often used when caught lying, but the evidence is not enough to prove it.
-This sentence "And you prove!" usually means that some russians are lurking behind.
+This sentence "And you prove!" usually means that some Russians are lurking behind.
 Related to the saying "Who's not caught is not a thief".

 ## Side effects